Access Information News for Monday, November 28, 2022 - Volume 886

 Support: In tandem with Our Sponsors, these are the people that make the ongoing distribution of Access Information News possible.

 Access Information News Subscription Information:

-Access Information News is the world's leading access information news publication that reaches over 13,000 blind, low vision, deaf, hard of hearing, deafblind, neurodivergent and/or disabled professionals, educators and enthusiasts, all over the world, each week.
+Access Information News is the world's leading not-for-profit access information news publication that reaches over 13,000 blind, low vision, deaf, hard of hearing, deafblind, neurodivergent and/or disabled professionals, educators and enthusiasts, all over the world, each week.
 Subscribe here.
 Review the archive here.
 Access Information News is a Mind Vault Solutions, Ltd. Publication.
 Publisher: Aaron Di Blasi.
 Contributing Editors: John Hanlin, Jenna Lang and David Woodbridge.
 Access Information News is a sponsor and reader supported publication.

 Access Information News is released every Monday morning at 6:00 AM ET.

 Do you, a friend, or colleague wish to receive the Access Information Newsletter?
 If so, please use or pass along our CAPTCHA-free sign-up link, which is: https://accessinformationnews.com/subscribe.
 You can also subscribe to receive the Access Information Newsletter on the Access Information News Website at: https://accessinformationnews.com.
 Either of these methods will provide you with an accessibly friendly and secure medium through which you can subscribe to our mailing list.
 Just enter your email address, click send, and begin receiving the Access Information Newsletter.
 It's that easy.